5 recommended wildlife locations.The species listed below are just a selection of those you may see.

 1 recommended location for extending your wildlife trip.

 The islands’ capital is located on East Falkland around a picturesque harbour, and is a lively small, historic town, with a distinctly British feel.
-It’s a pleasant place to relax for a few days.
-There are several places you can walk to, and local guides offer trips to wildlife and battlefield sites.
+It’s a pleasant place to relax for a few days or visit battlefield sites.

 The Falkland Islands are the most accessible place to see breeding colonies of true sub-Antarctic species such as albatross, rockhopper, magellanic, gentoo and king penguins, sealions, orca and elephant seals.
 As with all the wildlife here, most are extremely approachable, giving unparalleled opportunities for photography.

 Trip type: Group tour